 And, though temperature checkpoints have been removed and physical distancing measures are reduced, face masks are still required to be worn by all guests (aged 2 and up) when indoors, in attraction queues, and on most Disney transportation.
 So, what’s it like to wear a face mask in the parks, and are there ways to make it more manageable?

-We’ve been visiting Disney World for the last several months and collected some of our best tips for wearing a mask inside the parks!
+We’ve been visiting Disney World for the last year and collected some of our best tips for wearing a mask inside the parks!